 For some unbeknownst reason, people don’t seem to be the biggest fans of November gardening.
-We don’t know why exactly, but it could have something to do with the fact it’s perpetually night time (bar that hour and a half of daylight either side of midday), or that feeling your fingers are about to drop off you get from fingerless gloves, or it may have a lot to do with the fact your little slice of the great outdoors has almost come to a complete stand still, like the M11 on a Friday afternoon or the M25 all day everyday, which makes you think, “what’s the point?”
+We don’t know why exactly.
+It could have something to do with the fact it’s perpetually night time (bar that hour and a half of daylight either side of midday).
+Or that feeling your fingers are about to drop off you get from fingerless gloves.
+Or it may have a lot to do with the fact your little slice of the great outdoors has almost come to a complete stand still, like the M11 on a Friday afternoon or the M25 all day everyday, which makes you think, “what’s the point?”

 So, without further ado, here are the garden chores you can be keeping yourself busy with throughout the rest of November.
 Just remember to dress warmly and accept there is nothing wrong with wearing long johns – they’re as practical as they are liberating.